neondatabase/website/next/content/docs/guides/vercel.md

 The Neon-Vercel integration connects your Vercel project to a Neon project.
 If you do not have a Neon project, you can create one when adding the integration.
 When adding the integration, you will select a database from the `main` branch of your Neon project.
 This will be your production database.
 Optionally, based on your selection, the integration creates a development branch that is branched from `main`, which you can use with your Vercel development environment.

-If you use [preview deployments](https://vercel.com/docs/concepts/deployments/preview-deployments) in Vercel, which are available by default for all Vercel projects, the integration will automatically create a database branch whenever a preview deployment is detected.
+If you use [preview deployments](https://vercel.com/docs/concepts/deployments/preview-deployments) in Vercel, which are available by default for all Vercel projects, the integration automatically creates a database branch whenever a preview deployment is detected.

 The integration sets the following variables: